Committed to net zero carbon emissions by 2030

 - In preparation for next phase, 11 EV vans procured as trial vehicles to test the viability, distance capabilities and general suitability to our business purposes.

-- Commenced sustainability upgrades on our first office, based in Cardiff.
+- Commenced sustainability upgrades on our first office based in Cardiff, including solar panel and on-site battery storage installations, as well as replacement of windows.

 - Package of on-site solutions will aggressively reduce emissions, delivering more than 60% reduction in emissions and transitioning away from gas use.